 Deciding Factors in Law School Admissions

 Top-ranked law schools don't admit students on a whim.
 They have specific factors that they take into consideration when deciding who to accept.

 While they may not be as strict as that of a top-tier school, law schools with high acceptance rates also have minimum requirements.
 Knowing what factors law schools consider in determining admission will help you better prepare and tailor your application accordingly.
 Below are the most significant factors a law school's admission board uses to evaluate applications.

-LSAT scores are used to determine which students qualify for law school admission and which don’t.
-The top 15 law schools in the US typically only consider candidates with an LSAT score of at least 165, while the top five require a score of 170 and above.
+LSAT scores are used to determine which students qualify for law school admission and which ones don't.
+The top 15 law schools in the US typically only consider candidates with an LSAT score of at least 165, while the top five require a score of 170 and above in most cases.

 The LSAT exam is designed to test your logical reasoning, reading comprehension, and analytical skills.
 These skills are crucial for coping with the law school curriculum and being an effective lawyer.